1997 …2025

 Biography

-Catherine Forbes is an Associate Professor in the Department of Econometrics and Business Statistics.
+Catherine Forbes is Professor, Deputy Head of Department and Director of Education for the Department of Econometrics and Business Statistics (EBS).

 Biography